 To mark parts of your shaderA program that runs on the GPU.
 More info

-See in Glossary code conditional based on whether you enable or disable a shader keyword in a set, use an HLSL if statement.
+See in Glossary code conditional based on whether you enable or disable a shader keyword, use an HLSL if statement.

 For example: